bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 By properly defining your Volume Pools with appropriate Retention periods, Bareos can manage the recycling (such as defined above) automatically.

-Automatic recycling of Volumes is controlled by four records in the :sup:`Dir`\ :strong:`Pool` resource definition.
+Automatic recycling of Volumes is controlled by four records in the :config:option:`Dir/Pool`\  resource definition.
 These four records are:

 -  :config:option:`dir/pool/AutoPrune`\  = yes